Tomjg14/CCMLWI_Chatbot/Readme.md

 # WeatherBot
-WeatherBot by Tom Janssen Groesbeek and Max Moons
+WeatherBot by Tom Janssen Groesbeek (s4229738) and Max Moons ().
+Two students from the Radboud University Nijmegen.

 ## Idea